Wasserstein KL-divergence for Gaussian distributions: Information Geometry of Gaussian Measures with the Otto Metric

-This represents the Wasserstein version of the classical KL-divergence.
-We therefore refer to it as the {\em Wasserstein KL-divergence\/}, abbreviated by ${\rm WKL}$.
 Clearly, the outlined definition of the WKL-divergence is rather implicit and requires the knowledge about a potential function $f$ that induces the transport of $\mu$ to $\nu$ in terms of the gradient flow of $f$.
-In the present article, we restrict attention to Gaussian distributions where this construction can be made explicit.
-As a result, we provide an explicit formula for the WKL-divergence in terms of the means $\mu_0, \mu_1$ and covariance matrices $\Sigma_0,\Sigma_1$ of the respective Gaussian distributions ${\mathcal N}(\mu_0, \Sigma_0)$ and ${\mathcal N}(\mu_1, \Sigma_1)$ on ${\Bbb R}^n$.
-We compare the WKL-divergence with the classical KL-divergence and show that it is indeed nicely coupled with the geometry of the sample space, that is ${\Bbb R}^n$.
+This construction can be made explicit when restricting attention to $\mathcal{G}$.
+As a result, we provide an explicit formula for the WKL-divergence in terms of the means $m_0, m_1$ and covariance matrices $\Sigma_0,\Sigma_1$ of the respective Gaussian distributions ${\mathcal N}(m_0, \Sigma_0)$ and ${\mathcal N}(m_1, \Sigma_1)$ belonging to $\PG$.
+We compare the WKL-divergence with the classical KL-divergence and show that the WKL-divergence is indeed nicely coupled with the geometry of the sample space, that is $\Rn$.